autotyp/autotyp-data/readme.md

 These files are stored as `csv` tables in the directory `data/`.

 ## General design
 AUTOTYP differs from traditional typological databases in that in most cases, data is entered in a fairly raw format (comparable to reference grammar descriptions) and need to be aggregated and reshaped for most analytical purposes.
 For example, we do not enter alignment statements ('S=A≠P' or 'nominative-accusative alignment', etc) but enter individual case markers with the roles they cover and the conditions under which they occur.
 Alignment statements can then be ***derived*** (i.e. aggregated and/or reshaped) from the data using scripts.
 The raw data supports a variety of such derivations (apart from alignment statements, one might be interested in whether or not there is a split in case marking, or how many cases can code the same generalized semantic argument role etc.).
 As a result, AUTOTYP usually contains several alternative derivations from the same raw data.
-However, the current release (version 0.1.1) includes only tables that we have already derived in earlier research, and the few raw tables that can be used off the shelf.
+However, the current release (version 0.1.2) includes only tables that we have already derived in earlier research, and the few raw tables that can be used off the shelf.
 The raw data has a more complex database structure and will be released later, together with scripts for making your own aggregations as well as for exploring and mapping the data.
 (But of course, it will always be possible to use the data tables without scripts, e.g. for exploring, looking things up in particular languages, copying data to your own spreadsheet, etc.)

-Another way in which AUTOTYP differs from traditional databases is that most variables were not predefined but were developed in a technique we call ***autotypologizing*** (Bickel & Nichols 2002): the values of the variables (features, categories, types) and their definitions are constantly revised and expanded during data collection until they stabilize.
+Another way in which AUTOTYP differs from traditional databases is that most variables were not predefined but were developed in a technique we call ***autotypologizing*** (Bickel & Nichols 2002, Witzlack-Makarevich et al. 2021): the values of the variables (features, categories, types) and their definitions are constantly revised and expanded during data collection until they stabilize.
 For example, instead of surveying the presence/absence of a predefined category like 'aspect', we develop a list of categories as we encounter them in our survey work and equate them (or not) to cross-linguistically stable types on the basis of an evolving analysis.
 The result is a list of categories and definitions and this can then be queried later as to which category occurs where.
 The outputs of such queries are published here, with the definitions stored in the metadata.

 AUTOTYP has been developed for over 20 years, in a series of loosely related projects.
 Each project resulted in one or more database modules.
 Because the projects were carried out with specific purposes in mind and at different times, the variables do not necessarily form a tightly integrated and internally consistent system.
 The variables sometimes assume different basic notions, reflecting different research questions or a different stage in our theoretical research.
 For example, some modules make reference to an open list of semantic roles (e.g. the *locus* module), while other modules (e.g. the *grammatical relations* module) makes reference to a Dowty-style approach with a fixed roster of generalized roles that we adopted at a later point.